 (6) times of solitude.

 Fred Rogers believed that a sense of self worth is one of the most important things we can help children to gain.
 It helps them to see value, not only in themselves, but in others as well.
 You are helping a child to see their self worth every time you show them how to wash their hands to protect their body from illness, every time you listen to their stories, feelings, and questions, and every time you give them the chance to be a helper at home.
-When you talk this week about why you are staying home to protect others from illness you are teaching children that every single person is valuable.
+Some of your children’s questions may be about why life is different now and you can talk about how some of these changes are to protect others from illness because every single person is valuable.
 When you help children know that every person is worth protection and love, you are setting them up for a lifetime of learning and healthy relationships.
 The children in your life are so fortunate to have you.

 Fred believed that a children’s sense of trust came from having caring and supportive adults around them.
 That it’s the adults “being there” that matters most.
 During these times when everything may seem uncertain and ever changing, we can easily get swept up in trying to make every moment “perfect” or “normal.”
 It is important to remember that even brief, high-quality loving moments with children help to build their sense of trust in you and in themselves.

 You are helping your children to trust that even in the uncertainty, there will be adults in the world who are helping, who are supporting, and who are ready to listen.
 Talking with children about your own feelings can continue to build their sense of trust – in you and in other helpers.
 In the end, children may not remember every activity and moment of every day, but they will remember that you did what you could, with what you had, to be there for them.
 That you made these times special – and safe – just by being there.